 The minimum age for participating in their program is 18, but volunteers who are 16 or 17 years old can join with the written permission of their parents.
 All volunteers are required to bring a criminal background check with them in order to join the program.

-On this project volunteers help in the rebuilding and renovation of Buddhist temples, or in some cases, community centers, around Kandy.
+Volunteering on this program in Sri Lanka, volunteers help in the rebuilding and renovation of Buddhist temples, or in some cases, community centers, around Kandy.
 The main work includes interacting with children and villagers, repainting temples, construction, cleaning in and around the temples and community centers, as well as helping organize programs for the temples to become community centers for the village’s youth.

 Volunteers consider GapXperience Asia to be a trustworthy company who offer a cheap volunteer program in Sri Lanka.
 Volunteers tend to praise the initial culture week, which set them up well for the volunteering aspect of the program.